Installation Instructions and Service Manual

 In the event that the breakaway system is used, check all system components (cable, S-hooks, etc.) for proper working order.

 Replace any damaged parts with genuine Tie Down parts only.

-When re-setting the break away system keep hands and fingers clear as you re-set the mechanism, hydraulic pressure held in the
+When re-setting the break a way system keep hands and fingers clear as you re-set the mechanism, hydraulic pressure held in

-coming off of the hitch ball causing serious damage, injury or death.
-If pin will not fit into the front lower hole, the coupler is not
+trailer coming off of the hitch ball causing serious damage, injury or death.
+If pin will not fit into the front lower hole, the

-A minimum of 5% tongue weight and a maximum 10% tongue weight of the trailer GVWR must be positioned over the hitch ball.
+A minimum of 5% tongue weight and a maximum 10% tongue weight of the trailer GVWR must be located on the hitch ball.
+The

 (total trailer weight GVWR includes weight of the trailer plus load).

-death.
+or death.
 Check coupler every time prior to towing and at each stop on long trips.
-Always make certain that coupler latch safety pin is
+Always make certain that coupler latch

 TIE DOWN ENGINEERING LIMITED WARRANTY